LiorKirshner/matlab/README.md

 # matlab
 MATLAB Scripts for Solving Complex Mathematical Problems

-This repository contains a collection of MATLAB codes designed to solve advanced mathematical challenges, including topics like linear algebra, numerical analysis, optimization, and more.
-The scripts are written clearly and modularly, with a focus on accuracy, efficiency, and ease of understanding.
+TThis repository contains a collection of MATLAB codes developed as part of academic coursework at Ariel University.
+The scripts are designed to solve advanced mathematical challenges, including topics such as linear algebra, numerical analysis, optimization, and more.